fix8/fix8/README.md

 % cmake --install . --prefix <target install directory>
 ```

-If you have built the test cases (built by default), you can also run them as follows:
+If you have built the test cases (built by default), you can also run them as follows from the `build` directory:

 ```bash
 % ctest